matafokka/geotiff-geokeys-to-proj4/README.md

 ## Tips

-1. Load this library with dynamic imports (`const { ... } = await import("geotiff-geokeys-to-proj-4")`).
+1. Prefer dynamic imports: `const { ... } = await import("geotiff-geokeys-to-proj-4")`.

-   Even gzipped, this library is huge.
+   Even gzipped, this library is rather big.
 If you import it using regular `import` then your users will have to wait while this library is loading.

    Use dynamic imports to load it on-demand.
 Optionally add prefetching.